qiskit-advocate/application-guide/README.md

 Here are the steps for applying to become an advocate:

+*Note: dates are not final and may be subject to change*

-1. **Make contributions to Qiskit code and community (Deadline: July 15, 2021)** Community contributions can vary depending on individual interests including code, tutorials, textbook chapters, bug reporting, Slack support, blogs, videos, events, and more.
+1. **Make contributions to Qiskit code and community (Deadline: Jul 1, 2022)** Community contributions can vary depending on individual interests including code, tutorials, textbook chapters, bug reporting, Slack support, blogs, videos, events, and more.
 See the [Contributions](#contributions) section below for different types of contributions that you could make.
-All contributions must be made before July 15, 2021 and submitted as part of your application.
+All contributions must be made before Jul 1, 2022 and submitted as part of your application.
+2. **Take the Qiskit Developer Certification test (Apr 1 - Jul 1, 2022)**
+Passing Qisit Developer Certification test is one of the requirements for becoming a Qiskit advocate.
+A voucher code will be available for you to take the exam after Apr 1, 2022.
+The exam is proctored and will need to be scheduled, so please keep this in mind when submitting your materials and give yourself plenty of time and apply early!
+See the [Test](#test) section below for more details.
-2. **Submit Application Form (June 1 - July 15, 2021)**
+3. **Submit Application Form (Jun 1 - Jul 1, 2022)**
-Applications must be submitted no later than July 15, 2021, 11:59 p.m.
+Applications must be submitted no later than Jul 1, 2022, 11:59 p.m.
 EDT.
-The Application Form will be made available on June 1, 2021.
+The Application Form will be made available on Jun 1, 2022.
-3. **Take the Advocate test (June 1 - August 1, 2021)**
-This should take 90 minutes depending on your knowledge of Qiskit.
-You must submit the application to receive a voucher code to take the exam.
-The exam is proctored and will need to be scheduled, so please keep this in mind when submitting your materials and give yourself plenty of time and apply early!
-4. **Application review (June 1 - August 15, 2021)**
+4. **Application review (Jun 1 - Jul 15, 2022)**
 Applications will be reviewed by the Qiskit advocate squad on a rolling basis.
-All application requirements, including the test, must be finished by August 1, 2021 at 11:59 p.m.
+All application requirements, including the test, must be finished by Jul 1, 2022 at 11:59 p.m.
 EDT.

 ## Test